 The beat pumping out of our speakers doesn’t just affect how we feel.
 It also impacts the way we work.
 The question is, does music make you more productive and efficient?

 In this article, I’ll look at how music affects our work.
-Together we’ll discover how we can harness the power of music to boost our productivity, with productivity music recommendations.
+Together we’ll discover how we can harness the power of music to boost our productivity, with productivity music recommendations for focus.